 Do's & Don'ts

-Could be hot and humid in DC.
+Sun Screen!
 Your body will need fluids, especially if we get a warm, late fall.
 Bring your own reusable water bottle.
-With the heat the hotels crank up the AC so you may need long sleeves or a sweater in the meeting space.
+With the warm days the hotels crank up the AC so you may need long sleeves or a sweater in the meeting space.

-Hint: Washington DC professionals dress more conservatively and classically than some other parts of the country.
-Law Firm “Monday - Thursday” is a good rule of thumb for this year’s conference.
+Hint: There is a reason they call it California Casual, but keep it classy.
+Law Firm attire is a good rule of thumb for this year’s conference.
 Presenters are typically requested to wear suits.

 The final late night party will be a good time to think fashion!

-If you plan to visit DC sites, or go on the NCBJ Tours, a fair amount of walking is required.
+If you plan to walk the parks and downtown attractions, or go on the NCBJ Tours, a fair amount of walking is required.
 You know your feet best.

 Bring Your Running Shoes

 Bernstein – Berkeley invites everyone to their annual, free 5k Fun Run through downtown streets and parks.
-Bring your running gear and join the pavement pounders for 6:0 am fun starting at the newly opened Apple Carneige Library.
+Bring your running gear and join the pavement pounders for 6:0) am fun.

 Warm – Light Jacket